 The Dossier Submitter considers RO3 to be the most appropriate restriction option.
-Even though regulating the use of existing stocks (covered by RO2 and RO3) is more expensive per kg of emissions reduced than regulating placing on the market (which is not covered by RO1), the estimated cost of €515 per kg of avoided release is still proportionate.
+Even though regulating the use of existing stocks (covered by RO2 and RO3) is more expensive per kg of emissions reduced than regulating placing on the market RO1 does not regulate the use of existing stocks), the estimated cost of €515 per kg of avoided release is still proportionate.
 RO4 and RO5 are not considered most appropriate as they entail lower risk reduction capacity, and they are also not considered to be practical.

-2.8.5.
+2.9.5.
 Additional risk management measures

-The proposed restriction includes the requirement for the implementation of additional risk management measures during the transition periods by means of a mandatory 'PFAS-containing firefighting foams management plan' and the use of best practice risk management measures during the whole life cycle of PFAS-containing foams.
+The proposed restriction includes the requirement for the implementation of additional risk management measures during the transitional periods by means of a mandatory 'PFAS-containing firefighting foams management plan' and the use of best practice risk management measures during the whole life cycle of PFAS-containing foams (see 2.2.3).